STF1998/Desk20/report/conclusion.md

 <b><p align= "center"> Figure 1: A screenshot of a recent team meeting discussing the Facebook login page. </p></b>
 </br>

-Alonsgide these meetings, the use of discord was key for the management of issues.
+Alongside these meetings, the use of discord was key for the management of issues.
 As seen in the communication channels section, we had different discord sub-channels to discuss specific issues.
 These were incredibly useful for sub-teams to query issues and if a specific challenge required the whole team, discussion took place in the general channel.
 Overall, the regular team and sub-team meetings alongside use of discord channels enabled quick resolution of any of the issues that the team came across throughout the project.

 ### Evaluation of agile techniques

 During our final stand-up &#128543;, we discussed our overall experience of the project, including our personal experiences of the agile framework.
 We identified four main aspects of agile that enabled us to succeed in our ambitions:

 <ul>
-  <li>Stakeholder Involment</li>
+  <li>Stakeholder Involvement</li>
   <li>Customer Collaboration</li>
   <li>Flexibility</li>
   <li>Stress-reduction</li>
 </ul>

 Our sprints enabled us to focus on an iterative process of development and allowed us to engage key stakeholders towards the end of each sprint – facilitating a customer centric approach.
-Additionally, we were able to integrate Asaqua, our partner NGO, into the development process through Gordon’s end-of-sprint liaison and feedback sessions with their team.
+Additionally, we were able to integrate ASAQUA, our partner NGO, into the development process through Gordon’s end-of-sprint liaison and feedback sessions with their team.
 Organising our tasks into manageable responsibilities also helped the team deal with stress, ensuring that no-one was overwhelmed with work.

 The flexibility of agile added significant value to our MVP.
 Instead of being focused on process and pre-composed plans, being able to deal with our individual and group responsibilities during incremental sprints, facilitated a greater responsiveness to end-user and stakeholder feedback.
 This ensured that our design did not deviate from our initial objectives for the theme and message of the application.
-Additionally, from the feedback that Gordon received from the Asaqua team, the transparency provided by the Agile framework allowed them to maintain a full understating of development.
-This will provide benefit in the future as Asaqua builds on the work that we have previously achieved.
+Additionally, from the feedback that Gordon received from the ASAQUA team, the transparency provided by the Agile framework allowed them to maintain a full understating of development.
+This will provide benefit in the future as ASAQUA builds on the work that we have previously achieved.

 Agile has been a powerful tool, not only affording benefits to the development team, but also assuring client and stakeholder engagement.
 Furthermore, agile has helped us deal with issues in an easy and concise manner (such as scheduling and scope creep).
-As a team, we are very happy that we have maintained this approach throughout the project.
+As a team, we are incredibly happy that we have maintained this approach throughout the project.

 <br>

 ## Project reflection

-Overall, we are very proud of Flocus, including the design, development and evaluation of our MVP (minimum viable product).
+Overall, we are immensely proud of Flocus, including the design, development, and evaluation of our MVP (minimum viable product).

 At the start, we believe we got slightly ahead of ourselves by trying to plan a project idea that had far too many moving parts for a project of this size.
 However, after a couple of meetings we quickly nailed down the area of focus to procrastination with an aspect of raising awareness for a critical world issue.
 While the project required only one of these aspects, we believed we could effectively and efficiently design a product that was a procrastination tool but raised awareness for water accessibility, including the theme of water running throughout the whole application.

-Due to our big ideas and aspirations as a team, when we approached discussing the success of our product, we slightly struggled to define whether or not our project was a success.
+Due to our extensive ideas and aspirations as a team, when we approached discussing the success of our product, we slightly struggled to define whether our project was a success.
 On one side we had created a minimum viable product that functioned effectively with a Facebook Login capability.
 However, on the other side there were still areas, such as the google ads and portal personlisation, that we still wanted to integrate into the application.
-Overall, we had been successful in creating an MVP with future potential to help raise funds for ASAQUA and, an application that acts as a very effective procrastination tool.
+Overall, we had been successful in creating an MVP with future potential to help raise funds for ASAQUA and, an application that acts as a highly effective procrastination tool.

-So, while we had not met our personal goals for the product, we had been successful in developing an MVP to be passed onto the development team at ASQUA to further optimise and improve the web application in the near future.
+So, while we had not met our personal goals for the product, we had been successful in developing an MVP to be passed onto the development team at ASQUA to further optimise and improve the web application soon.

 <br>

 ## Impact of COVID-19 on working practices

-Overall, we believe we successfully adapted and changed our approach to ensure we delivered a strong MVP (minimum viable product) given circusmtances created by the COVID-19 pandemic.
-Initally, the biggest challenge was developing relationships between team members.
+Overall, we believe we successfully adapted and changed our approach to ensure we delivered a strong MVP (minimum viable product) given circumstances created by the COVID-19 pandemic.
+Initially, the biggest challenge was developing relationships between team members.
 However, as mentioned above, the more meeting and catch ups we had, the more we got to know one another.
-This meant that by the time we came to designing Flocus, the team had gelled well and were on the same page in regard to the project.
+This meant that by the time we came to designing Flocus, the team had gelled well and were on the same page regarding the project.

 At times it could have been useful to be in the same room as one another.
-However with effective use of teams and discord we were able to quickly come together (albeit virtually) to overcome any challenges we had.
+However, with effective use of teams and discord we were able to quickly come together (albeit virtually) to overcome any challenges we had.
 We believe one key aspect that ensured we worked successfully as a team was the ability to hold one another accountable for individual work.
-Without building those initial relationships, this would have been very hard.
+Without building those initial relationships, this would have been extremely hard.
 Credit must be given to team member, Jati, who due to the time zone difference was working late into the night in numerous occasions.
-Our use of virtual tools as mentioned ensured we kept a good communication channel with Jati throughout the project.
+Our use of virtual tools as mentioned ensured we kept an effective communication channel with Jati throughout the project.

-Overall, we are very proud of one another for the work in this project.
-We are very excited to meet up for a few drinks and food to celebrate our work once the restrictions allow (and Jati is able to travel to the UK!).
+Overall, we are enormously proud of one another for the work in this project.
+We are overly excited to meet up for a few drinks and food to celebrate our work once the restrictions allow (and Jati can travel to the UK!).

 <br>